maltezfaria/DataFlowTasks.jl/README.md

 27  end
 ```

-If we were to parallelize this code with DataFlowTasks, we would only have to wrap function calls within a `@dspawn`.
+If we were to parallelize this code with DFT, we would only have to wrap function calls within a `@dspawn`.
 We would have to change the lines 8, 13, and 20 (as well as add a synchronization point at the end) as follows :

 ```julia
 1   function cholesky!(A::TiledMatrix)